Die4Ever/deus-ex-randomizer/README.md

 * The damage and firing speed of weapon types (make sure to read the description for one of each type)
 * JC's and Paul's clothes
 * Randomly adds "The Merchant"
+* Optionally randomize the song selections, with options to use songs from Unreal and Unreal Tournament

 ## There are also settings for
 * Crowd Control!
 Let your Twitch/YouTube/Discord/other viewers troll you or help you! https://crowdcontrol.live/guides/DeusEx